cockroachdb/docs/v20.1/roles.md

 ## Example

-For the purpose of this example, you need an [enterprise license](enterprise-licensing.html) and one CockroachDB node running in insecure mode:
+For the purpose of this example, you need one CockroachDB node running in insecure mode:

 {% include copy-clipboard.html %}
 ~~~ shell